TomiVidal99/ArchQT/README.md

 - Based on the script from <https://github.com/ChrisTitusTech>
 - Original packages script was a post install cleanup script called ArchMatic located here: <https://github.com/rickellis/ArchMatic>
-- Thank you to all the folks that helped during the creation from YouTube Chat!
-Here are all those Livestreams showing the creation: <https://www.youtube.com/watch?v=IkMCtkDIhe8&list=PLc7fktTRMBowNaBTsDHlL6X3P3ViX3tYg>